The standard processing workflow is the same for GCP, RTK and PPK drone data processing.

 Ground Control Points

-In order to ensure the highest accuracy processing possible, even in RTK/PPK situations, one or more GCPs is recommended as it can greatly increase accuracy
+In order to ensure the highest accuracy processing possible, even in RTK/PPK situations, one or more GCPs or Checkpoints (For RTK and PPK) are recommended as it can greatly increase accuracy.

 The file should be in .CSV or .TXT format, no header row and only delimited with a comma.
 The file must be in the following format: